1. How long have you been operating these tours to Japan?

 7. What kind of camera do I need to buy for this tour?

 Mark can teach participants that come with any type of camera, including mobile phone cameras.
 The type and cost of a camera is less of an issue than becoming grounded in compositional principles.

 8. How many participants will be on this workshop?

-We operate this workshop between 4 and 7 participants.
+We operate this workshop with a maximum of 7 participants.

 9. What level of health do I need to attend this workshop?